-Sign up to my mailing list for low-fi, low-volume updates on projects and events.
+Sign up to my mailing list for low-fi, low-volume links to new work.

 I helped create the narrative non-fiction podcast This is About and worked on the award-winning storytelling/human rights podcast The State We’re In*.
 I make audio documentaries and collaborate with other storytellers and curators to create multimedia projects.
 I write and perform stories and essays.
 It took me a long time to admit this but I effin love poetry.

 As an educator, I work with not-for-profit organisations and universities, encouraging emerging creators and local communities to tell their own stories.
 I love (and got my start in) community radio.
 Later, as host and executive producer of the Australian storytelling show All the Best, I helped build community radio-making collectives around Australia.

 2017 United Nations Association of Australia Media Awards: Finalist — Best Radio Documentary

 2017 Kennedy Awards: Finalist — Outstanding online video (with Rocco Fazzari and Judy Rapley).

 2015 Amnesty International Media Awards: Finalist— Inside Out (film documentary; directed by Bill Code; narrated by Belinda Lopez) in television and Indigenous reporting categories.

 2015 Association for International Broadcasting: Shortlist— Online Factual for ABC RN’s Retrospect.